Hem Barua (Tyagbir): Other works

 Barua was the president of the Golaghat convention of the Assam Chatra Sanmilan in 1919.
 He was also elected as secretary of the Assam Pradesh Congress Committee in 1922.
 He went to jail again in 1930 and 1933.
 Tezpur Academy, a pioneer education institution of that time was built in Tezpur, his birthplace.

 Literacy works

 Congress Buranji and Bilatot Mohatma are books written by Barua.
 He also wrote articles for the Bahi magazine.

-Memorials & monuments
+Memorials and monuments

 Tyagbir Hem Barua College, set up in 1963, was named after him by the people of Jamugurihat, which is situated in Naduar area in the Sonitpur district, in his honour.
 A building known as Hem Bhawan or Hem Barua Hall situated in the midst of Tezpur Town area and in front of Tezpur Police Station is dedicated to him.
 A statue of Hem Baruah is also constructed in front of the hall.